 Financial support from the Innovation Fund shall be proportionate to the policy objectives set out in this Article and shall not lead to undue distortions of the internal market.
 To this end, support shall only be granted to cover additional costs or investment risks that cannot be borne by investors under normal market conditions.

-- 8b.
-40 million allowances from the quantity which could otherwise be allocated for free pursuant to this Article, and 10 million allowances from the quantity which could otherwise be auctioned pursuant to Article 10 shall be made available for the Social Climate Fund established by Regulation (EU) 20.../nn of the European Parliament and of the Council [Social Climate Fund Regulation](\).
-The Commission shall ensure that the allowances destined for the Social Climate Fund are auctioned in 2025 in accordance with the principles and modalities of Article 10(4) and the delegated act adopted in accordance with that provision.
-The revenues from this auctioning shall constitute external assigned revenue in accordance with Article 21(5) of Regulation (EU, Euratom) 2018/1046, and shall be implemented in accordance with the rules applicable to the Social Climate Fund."; - (h) in paragraph 19, the first sentence is replaced by the following: - "19.
-No free allocation shall be given to an installation that has ceased operating."; - (i) the following paragraph 22 is added: - "22.
-Where corrections to free allocations granted pursuant to Article 11(2) are necessary, these shall be carried out with allowances from, or by adding allowances to, the amount of allowances set aside in accordance with paragraph 7 of this Article.";
+8b.
+40 million allowances from the quantity which could otherwise be allocated for free pursuant to this Article, and 10 million allowances from the quantity which could otherwise be auctioned pursuant to Article 10 shall be made available for the Social Climate Fund established by Regulation (EU) 2023/... of the European Parliament and of the Council\+.
+The Commission shall ensure that the allowances destined for the Social Climate Fund are auctioned in 2025 in accordance with the principles and modalities referred to in Article 10(4) and the delegated act adopted in accordance with that Article.
+The revenues from that auctioning shall constitute external assigned revenue in accordance with Article 21(5) of Regulation (EU, Euratom) 2018/1046, and shall be used in accordance with the rules applicable to the Social Climate Fund.